postgrespro/aqo/README.md

 ## Installation

 The module works with PostgreSQL 9.6 and above.
+To avoid compatibility issues, the following branches in the git-repository are allocated:
+* `stable9_6`.
+* `stable11` - for PG v10 and v11.
+* `stable12` - for PG v12.
+* the `master` branch of the AQO repository correctly works with PGv13 and the PostgreSQL `master` branch.

 The module contains a patch and an extension.
 Patch has to be applied to the sources of PostgresSQL.
 Patch affects header files, that is why PostgreSQL